 If you miss a morning dose, but remember later in the day, you can take your medicine as soon as you remember.
-If you missed a day, take double your medicine the following morning.
+If you missed a day, do not take a double dose the next day, unless your doctor advises otherwise.